This article is one in a series that aims to understand the basic SEO technical foundations to optimize your blog.

 So, adding some of these to your articles won’t cost you a thing!

 If you rely solely on your website’s design for SEO, the results won’t be great either.
-Head tags and titles are coded to act as your anchor text and help search engines pick up on and remember your website structure.
+Head tags and titles are coded to anchor text and help search engines pick up on and remember your website structure.

 (Free)Anchor tags help search engines understand your website better.
 Head tags and titles help them better understand your site content.